 Exam courses available to KS4 students at the Centre, include:

-- We offer a variety of BTEC, Functional Skills and Entry level awards in English, Mathematics, Science, ICT, Food technology, Sport, Child Development and Animal Care
+- We offer a variety of other qualifications including Arts Award, BTEC Sport & Esports, Functional Skills and Entry level awards in English, Mathematics, Science, ICT and Food technology.

 - Peripatetic instrument and music theory lessons - leading to ABRSM grade exams

-- Other enrichment opportunities include: college courses (at Bournemouth & Poole College), Paragon, work experience, equine therapy, forest school, gym, football, trampolining, gymnastics, outdoor (Sport) education, media studies, textiles and yoga/mindfulness sessions.
+- Other enrichment opportunities include: college courses (at Bournemouth & Poole College), work experience, equine therapy, John Muir Award at Rylands Farm, forest school, gym, football, trampolining, gymnastics and outdoor (Sport) education.

 All students are allocated a key worker, who takes responsibility for individual planning, review and acting as a point of contact between home and The Forum Centre.

 Referrals to The Forum Centre are made by the appropriate professional in consultation with the student and their parents/carers.
-All referrals are considered by the Learning Centre Admission and Fair Access panel, which meets every three weeks, to determine if a place should be offered.
+All referrals are considered by the Local Inclusion panel, the in-year fair access panel and the medical panel, all of which meet regularly, to determine if a place should be offered.

 Once a place has been offered, staff at The Forum Centre will arrange an Induction meeting in consultation with students, their parents / carers and previous school.